jonnymind/SIRPAS/Source/Base_System/Skills/Healing.md

-## Healing/Race (-; H) {#BaM-s-healing}
+## Healing/Race {#BaM-s-healing}

-__*Prerequisite*__: *First Aid* 6
+$(dd skill_healing)
+{
+  "*Name": "Healing",
+  "*Brief": "Cure Illnesses",
+  "Base": "-",
+  "Type": "H",
+  "Prereq": "First-aid 3",
+  "Spec": "Race"
+}

-The character has advanced practical medical knowledge for the setting where the adventure takes place, and is able to heal wounds of the target creatures.
+The character has advanced practical medical knowledge for the setting where the adventure takes place, and is able to heal illnesses, poisoning and equivalent conditions for the target settings.

-The following table is applied when checking for the character success:
+For instance, in a magic world where curses can cause illnesses, this skill can also be used to treat the effect of the curses.

+In a virtual words where AIs can be infected with viruses, this skill can be used to run an anti-virus.

+The type of illness determine the difficulty of the check.
+The following table gives a basic reference frame for deciding the difficulty of a check.

-$(include /tables/healing.md)
+$(include tables/healing.md)

-Specific healing aids in the target setting can provide other modifiers.
-The time required for the healing to be performed depends on the setting and on the device used.
-A SF cellular replicator or a magic balm could allow healing heavy wounds in one day, in a few hours or in minutes, while in other settings, an herbal healing remedy might require a week.
+Specific information about the setting will be used by the GM or directly given in the descriptioin of the illnesses in order to determine the check difficulty.